Giffords Circus Review 2015

 Everyone seemed to really support each other and it was a real pleasure to watch.

 The end was fabulous with a whole cast choreographed dance, and after, all the children were invited to join in.
 Our two, whilst usually erring on the cautious side where audience participation is involved, were out of their seats and in the ring in a flash, both desperate to be a part of the fun.
-Small boy even got a ride on a tumbler’s shoulders which he was beyond thrilled about!
+My son even got a ride on a tumbler’s shoulders which he was beyond thrilled about!

-I think it’s pretty obvious to everyone reading how I felt about Gifford’s Circus, I LOVED it, and all I want to do now is learn a skill and run away and join them! 😉 At one point during the astonishing tumbling, big girl leaned in to me and whispered that one day she’d like to be an act in the circus.
+I think it’s pretty obvious to everyone reading how I felt about Gifford’s Circus, I LOVED it, and all I want to do now is learn a skill and run away and join them! 😉 At one point during the astonishing tumbling, my daughter leaned in to me and whispered that one day she’d like to be an act in the circus.
 If it ever happens, I will be one proud Mama!

 Giffords Circus were genuinely excellent and put on an absolutely breathtaking show and I have no doubt that it will be our family tradition to go for many many years to come.